sabnanih/titanic-survivor-classification/README.md

-# titanic-survivor-classification
+# Machine Learning Algorithms on the Titanic Survivor Dataset
-Implementation of basic classification algorithms on Titanic survivor dataset
+Manual implementation of Machine Learning algorithms for classification tasks like Logistic Regression on Titanic survivor dataset.